grafana/grafana/docs/sources/best-practices/dashboard-management-maturity-levels.md

 - Compare like to like: split service dashboards when the magnitude differs.
 Make sure aggregated metrics don't drown out important information.
 - Expressive charts with meaningful use of color and normalizing axes where you can.
   - Example of meaningful color: Blue means it's good, red means it's bad.
 [Thresholds]({{< relref "../panels/thresholds.md" >}}) can help with that.
-  - Example of normalizing axes: When comparing CPU usage, measure by percentage rather than raw number, because each CPU might be a different size.
-This reduces cognitive load, because the user doesn't have to compute how much space is left on the CPU.
+  - Example of normalizing axes: When comparing CPU usage, measure by percentage rather than raw number, because machines can have a different number of cores.
+Normalizing CPU usage by the number of cores reduces cognitive load because the viewer can trust that at 100% all cores are being used, without having to know the number of CPUs.
 - Directed browsing cuts down on "guessing."
   - Template variables make it harder to “just browse” randomly or aimlessly.
   - Most dashboards should be linked to by alerts.